 How do Hong Kong's district councils work?

-Each of Hong Kong's 18 districts has its own local council.
+Each of Hong Kong's 18 districts has its own local council, whose members are voted in by the public.

 They also have access to some funds to spend on environmental improvements or community and cultural projects.

-How much control does Beijing have over Hong Kong?
+How much control does China have over Hong Kong?

 Under the Basic Law, Hong Kong's courts are responsible - "within the limits of [its] autonomy" - for determining whether the government's actions are legal.

-But the National People's Congress Standing Committee (NPCSC) - China's rubber-stamp parliament - holds the ultimate "power of interpretation" of the law.
+But the National People's Congress Standing Committee (NPCSC) - China's top law-making body - holds the ultimate "power of interpretation".